+f.
 Notice of Outcome

-Using the determination of responsibility, the Title IX Coordinator will prepare a Notice of Outcome.
-The Title IX Coordinator will then share the letter, which includes the final determination of responsibility, rationale, and any applicable sanction(s) with the parties within 5 business days of receiving the Administrative Law Judge' determination of responsibility.
+Using the determination of responsibility, the Title IX Coordinator will work with the Hearing Officer to prepare a Notice of Outcome.
+The Title IX Coordinator will then share the Notice of

+Outcome, including the determination of responsibility, rationale, and any applicable sanction(s) with the parties and their Advisors within 5 business days of receiving the Hearing Officer' determination of responsibility.

 The Notice of Outcome will then be shared with the parties simultaneously.
-Notification will be made in writing and may be delivered to the college email address of the parties, or, if no longer a student or employee at the college, through the US Postal Service via certified and regular mail.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official Gateway records, or emailed to the parties' Gateway-issued email or otherwise approved account.
 Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.